Maccabi Tel Aviv will decline any tickets offered to their fans for the Europa League match at Villa Park, the Israeli club have said.

-Maccabi's fans have been barred from attending the Europa League match away to Aston Villa next month amid safety concerns, a decision which was heavily criticised last week by a number of politicians, including UK Prime Minister Keir Starmer.
+Maccabi's fans have been barred from attending the Europa League match away to Aston Villa next month amid safety concerns, a decision which was heavily criticised last week by a number of politicians, including UK Prime Minister Keir Starmer, whose government said it was working with police to reverse it.

-On Sunday, the Tel Aviv derby was called off before kick-off, with reports of smoke grenades and flares being thrown, but Maccabi insist their supporters did nothing to contribute to the game being called off.
+On Sunday, the Tel Aviv derby was called off before kick-off, with reports of smoke grenades and flares being thrown, but Maccabi insisted their supporters did nothing to contribute to the game being called off, putting the blame on Hapoel supporters.

 They said the decision was "based on current intelligence and previous incidents, including violent clashes and hate crime offences that occurred during the 2024 UEFA Europa League match between Ajax and Maccabi Tel-Aviv in Amsterdam".

-The match at Villa Park takes place against the backdrop of a fragile ceasefire to Israel's war in Gaza.
+The match at Villa Park takes place against the backdrop of a fragile ceasefire to Israel's war in Gaza and previous Maccabi European away trips have seen opposition fans protest in solidarity with Palestinians.

 The Fare network, which reports incidents of discrimination to UEFA from national team and European competition matches, said it was "reluctant to question" the decision to bar Maccabi fans and added that Maccabi fans were "the biggest perpetrators of racism in Israeli football".